https://invisible-island.net/ncurses/man/

 names for termcap capabilities.
 These are available to other

-functions are not available.
+functions are not.

-boolfnames, numfnames, and strfnames.
+names: boolfnames, numfnames, and strfnames.
+It stores the briefer

-boolcodes, numcodes, and strcodes.
+boolcodes, numcodes, and strcodes. terminfo(5) catalogs these.

 Terminal Type